 Emblematic of these boom years was the league final played in Wellington in 1985 between local side Exchequer Saints and the Auckland Rebels.
 Won by Saints in the final second of overtime, from a shot launched behind the three-point line by American import Kenny McFadden, the game was broadcast live on television to 750,000 viewers.
 Soon after the league’s establishment, a men’s second division was created, followed in 1986 by a women’s national league.
 These new competitions superseded the old national tournament system at senior level.

 Instituted in the 1960s, age-group championship tournaments and the secondary-school national championships have remained the cornerstone of junior development.
 For most players, high-school basketball was their introduction to the game at a serious level and they look back on their battles at ‘secondary school nationals’ with fondness.

 The diplomatic ‘cold war’ that developed between the United States and New Zealand following the 1985 split over the ANZUS defence treaty extended to basketball.
 A proposed tour by the West Point Military Academy basketball team was cancelled two months before it was due to begin.
 The Americans informed the NZBF the decision had been made because of the ‘current situation’.1

 A coup was achieved when the national men’s team received a wild-card entry into the 1986 World Championships in Spain.
-The team managed one win against Malaysia to finish 21st in the 24-team tournament.
+It managed one win against Malaysia to finish 21st in the 24-team tournament.
 The New Zealand men’s team gained further international exposure when the Soviet Union team visited in 1987.
-New Zealand lost both games but narrowed the point difference in the second encounter.
+New Zealand lost both games but narrowed the points difference in the second encounter.